sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 variables, configuration files and through Console.
 These configurations are specific to the runtime environment.
-For example, the `REACT_APP_SHARETRIBE_SDK_CLIENT_ID` environment variable might be pointing to the client ID of your Flex development environment on localhost and on your staging server (if you have one).
+For example, the `REACT_APP_SHARETRIBE_SDK_CLIENT_ID` environment variable might be pointing to the client ID of your Sharetribe development environment on localhost and on your staging server (if you have one).

 You already have set up a couple of those environment variables, when